jonazc/mkdice/README.md

+# mkdice

 Create diceware like passwords from terminal.
 Possible to use them with keyboard shortcut.
 You choose from arbitrary diceware wordlists, some are already provided within the repo.

 ### Preperation